California mudslide survivors: 'Mud came in an instant'

 Streets were like rapids and it was matter of minutes before cars began moving sideways, disappearing underneath the mud and crashing into homes.

-Josie Gower held onto a door frame when a devastating river of mud rushed inside her Montecito, California home.
+Josie Gower held onto a door frame when a devastating river of mud rushed inside her Montecito home.

 The 69-year-old woman and her boyfriend were at home Tuesday when the mudslide swept through the neighborhood.